natac13/HowToExplainers/MongoDB/indexes.md

 ## Regex & Indexes

 With a regular index(non-text) on a username field I can use a regex to query; however to ensure that I utlilize the index on username make sure to inculde a hardcoded beginning as to help the index filter out the list.

+## Performance

+An index wil reduce write speed by about 6%, **however** will increase read speed by a factor of 10!